$100 per person

-Deductible: The dollar amount of Eligible Medical Expenses specified in the Declaration, that the Participating Member must pay per Period of Insurance prior to receiving benefits under this insurance, and exclusive of Coinsurance.
+Deductible: The dollar amount of Eligible Medical Expenses specified on the Proof of Insurance, that the Participating Member must pay per Period of Insurance prior to receiving Benefits under this insurance, and exclusive of Coinsurance.

-Dental Treatment: Treatment or supplies relating to the care, maintenance or repair of teeth, gums or bones supporting the teeth, including dentures and preparation for dentures.
+Dental Treatment: Treatment or supplies relating to the care, maintenance, or repair of teeth, gums, or bones supporting the teeth, which would include dentures and preparation for dentures.

-Dependent Child; Children: A Participating Member who is less than eighteen (18) years of age at time of Application and shares your home for at least half the year (if divorced, the child may live with former spouse); and must not provide over one-‐half of his/her own support (scholarships excluded); or must be less than twenty four (24) years of age at time of Application and a full-‐time student and claim your residence as his/her official residence while away at school; and must not provide over one-‐half of his/her own support (scholarships excluded); and must be your biological, step, or legally adopted child/children.
+Dependent Child; Children: A Participating Member who is less than eighteen (18) years of age at the time of Application and shares the Participating Members r home for at least half the year (if divorced, the Dependent Child may live with former spouse); and must not provide more than one-half of his/her own support (scholarships excluded); or must be less than twenty-four (24) years of age at the time of Application, and a full-time student and claim the Participating Members r residence as his/her official residence while away at school; and must not provide more than one-half of his/her own support (scholarships excluded); and must be the Participating Members r biological, step or legally adopted.

-Disabled: A person who has a congenital or acquired mental or physical defect that interferes with normal functioning of the body system or the ability to be self-sufficient.
+Disabled: A person who has a congenital or acquired mental or physical defect that interferes with normal functioning of the body, system or the ability to be self-sufficient.
 Durable Medical Equipment (DME): Durable Medical Equipment consists of a standard basic Hospital bed and/or a standard basic wheelchair.

-Educational or Rehabilitative Care: Care for restoration (by education or training) of a person’s ability to function in a normal or near normal manner following an Illness or Injury.
+Educational Care: Care for restoration (by education or training) of a person’s ability to function in a normal or near-normal manner following an Illness or Injury.
 This type of care includes, but is not limited to, vocational or occupational therapy, and speech therapy.

-Effective Date; Effective Date of Coverage: The date coverage for the Participating Member begins under the Terms of the Master Policy and the Evidence of Insurance, as indicated on the Declaration.
+Effective Date or Effective Date of Coverage: The date coverage for the Participating Member begins under the Terms of the Master Policy and the Evidence of Insurance, as indicated on the Proof of Insurance Letter.

-Emergency: A medical condition manifesting itself by acute signs or symptoms which could reasonably result in placing the Participating Member’s life or limb in danger if medical attention is not provided within twenty four (24) hours.
+Emergency: A medical condition manifesting itself by acute signs or symptoms that could reasonably result in placing the Participating Member’s life or limb in danger if medical attention is not provided within twenty-four (24-) hours.

-Experimental: Any Treatment that includes completely new, untested drugs, procedures, or services, or the use of which is for a purpose other than the use for which they have previously been approved; new drug procedure or service combinations; and alternative therapies which are not generally accepted standards of current medical practice.
+Experimental: Any Treatment that includes completely new, untested drugs, procedures or services, or the use of which is for a purpose other than the use for which they have previously been approved; new drug procedure or service combinations; and alternative therapies that are not generally accepted standards of current medical practice.

-HIV +: Laboratory evidence defined by the United States Centers for Disease Control as being positive for Human Immunodeficiency Virus infection.
+HIV Positive: Laboratory evidence defined by the United States Centers for Disease Control and Prevention as being positive for Human Immunodeficiency Virus infection.

-Home Country: The country of which the Participating Member is a citizen or national; or maintains his/her residence or usual place of abode; or the country of which the Participating Member is the possessor of a validly issued passport.
+Home Country: The country of which the Participating Member is a citizen, national or maintains his/her residence or usual place of abode; or the country of which the Participating Member is the possessor of a validly issued passport.
 US citizens always have the US as their Home Country regardless of where they are.

 Home Health Care Agency: A public or private agency or one of its subdivisions, which operates pursuant to law; and is regularly engaged in providing Home Nursing Care under the supervision of a Registered Nurse; and maintains a daily record on each patient; and provides each patient with a planned program of observation and Treatment prescribed by a Physician.

-Hospice: An institution which operates as a hospice; and is licensed by the state or country in which it operates; and operates primarily for the reception, care and palliative control of pain for terminally ill persons who have, as certified by a Physician, a life expectancy of not more than one hundred eighty days (180).
+Hospice: An institution that operates as a Hospice; is licensed by the state or country in which it operates; and operates primarily for the reception, care and palliative control of pain for terminally ill persons who have, as certified by a Physician, a life expectancy of not more than one-hundred-eighty (180) days.

 Illness: A sickness, disorder, illness, pathology, abnormality, ailment, disease or any other medical, physical or health condition.
 Illness does not include learning disabilities, or attitudinal or disciplinary problems.

-Initial Effective Date: The date (most recent, if more than one) the Participating Member first obtains coverage under the Beacon/Axis Series Family of Insurance plans and maintains continuous unbroken coverage thereafter.
+Initial Effective Date: The date the Participating Member first obtains coverage under the Beacon/Axis Series Family of Insurance plans and maintains continuous unbroken coverage thereafter.